cmspeedrunner/Kija/README.md

 # Kija
 Kija is a baby esoteric programming language which uses numbers in an array to output values and statements but uses no characters at all.
-The intepreter is made with about 20 lines of python having a small footprint of only 1.98 KB (2,031 bytes).
+The intepreter is made with about 20 lines of python having a small footprint of only 1.98 KB (2,031 bytes)(0,0019 megabytes).
 Its very basic right now but can be improved and expanded (albiet at the expense of the byte amount)

 ## 'Syntax'
 I put Syntax in quotes because its not really a syntax so to speak.
 But here it is, nonetheless.<br>